Kequc/nano-records/README.md

 ## &#8620; Contribute

-If you like what you see please feel encouraged to [get involved](https://github.com/Kequc/nano-records/issues) patches and pull requests!
+If you like what you see please feel encouraged to [get involved](https://github.com/Kequc/nano-records/issues) send patches and pull requests!
 As of the time of this writing the project is still new.